djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 - A score of 1 is the perfect score, indicating that all the variance in the dependent variable is explained by the independent variables.
 - A score of 0 indicates that the independent variables don't explain any of the variance in the dependent variable.
 - A negative score below 0 indicates that the independent variables aren't explaining the variance and are actually contributing negatively to the model's fit.

-It is important to remember that R² scores from different models cannot be directly compared, as the variance found in a dataset is not comparable across datasets.